Nambu-Goldstone modes in a lattice Nambu-Jona-Lasinio model with multi flavor symmetries: Hamiltonian of a Lattice SU(3) Nambu--Jona-Lasinio model

 The Hamiltonian of the $\mathrm{SU}(3)$ Nambu--Jona-Lasinio model~\cite{Hatsuda} is defined by

 on the finite lattice $\Lambda$, where the staggered amplitudes of the hopping Hamiltonian are determined by

 and for $\mu=2,3,\ldots,\nu$,

 and we have written $S^{(a)}(x) := \Psi^\dagger(x) \lambda^{(a)} \Psi(x)$, ($a=1, \dots, 8$), $\kappa \in \mathbb{R}$ and $m, g \ge 0$.
 The parameters $m$ and $g$ stand for the quark mass and coupling constant, respectively.
 Moreover, $\kappa$ is interpreted as the lattice spacing $a\simeq \kappa^{-1}$.
-We define the order parameter
+We define the order parameter~\cite{GK}

 As shown in Appendix~\ref{sect.SU(3)}, when $m=0$, the Hamiltonian $H^{(\Lambda)}(0)$ is invariant under the SU(3) rotations.
 The term $mO^{(\Lambda)}$ in the Hamiltonian $H^{(\Lambda)}(m)$ is introduced so as to apply an infinitesimally weak symmetry breaking field.
 As we will prove below, it indeed causes a SU(3) symmetry breaking.
 The choice of the order parameter $O^{(\Lambda)}$ is not specific.
 Actually we can use any $S^{(a)}$ instead of $S^{(2)}$ as the order parameter by Proposition~\ref{prop.rot}.
 Physically, the operators $S^{(3)}$ and $S^{(8)}$ correspond to the mass difference between the generations of the quarks.
 Therefore, a natural choice of the order parameter is a superposition of $S^{(3)}$ and $S^{(8)}$.
+However, the operator $S^{(8)}$ is a nuisance to use the reflection positivity.
+We use the operator $S^{(2)}$ because it is easy to handle in the present formalism, and can be transformed into $S^{(3)}$ by a rotation if necessary.